 - Our participant advice service (PAS) is reengineered via a significant investment in technology and personnel.
 Our proprietary Retirement Blueprint® tool is developed, which can be used during phone meetings with participants, as well as on tablets during face-to-face meetings.
 CAPTRUST establishes a full-time advice desk, upgrades the team’s web tools, launches a PAS webinar series, and adds a marketing content delivery and tracking system.
 These investments bolster our position for providing plan participants with high-quality retirement advice.

-- A decade after its creation, CAPTRUST’s 10-year plan is realized as the firm reaches 25 branch offices and its goal of $100 million in annual revenue.
+- A decade after its creation, CAPTRUST’s 10-year plan is realized as the firm reaches 25 branch offices.

 - The firm reaches $200 billion of client assets under advisement.

 - The Department of Labor’s conflict of interest (fiduciary) rule was introduced in 2016, to be enacted in 2017.
 The new administration in Washington delays enactment of the rule indefinitely; however, the industry has already adopted many of the changes needed to meet the rule’s requirements.